What is credit identity theft, and more importantly, how do you keep your identity secure?

 - Tell your bank.
 Contact all of your banking and financial institutions so they can put a hold on all cards and accounts, and they can also check if any of these accounts have been breached.

 - Place an initial fraud alert.
 This is a free service offered by the three credit reporting companies: Equifax, Dun & Bradstreet and Tasmanian Collection Service.
 This alert will stay on your report for 90 days.

 - Check your credit report.
-Order a free copy of your report from one of the three credit reporting agencies, or pay a fee to have the report delivered to you more quickly.
-You should go through your report to identify any fraudulent accounts that have been applied for or opened in your name, and then take actions to have those accounts closed.
+You can check your credit report for free with finder.
+Once you've done this you should go through your report to identify any fraudulent accounts that have been applied for or opened in your name, and then take actions to have those accounts closed.

 - Check your details.
 You should then get in contact with Australia Post and other government agencies or businesses to check that your mail hasn’t been redirected or your address or personal details changed.